Red panda: Subspecies and species

 The modern red panda is the only recognised species in the genus Ailurus.
 It is traditionally divided into two subspecies: the Himalayan red panda (A. f. fulgens) and the Chinese red panda (A. f. styani).
 The Himalayan subspecies has a straighter profile, a lighter coloured forehead and ochre-tipped hairs on the lower back and rump.
 The Chinese subspecies has a more curved forehead and sloping snout, a darker coat with a less white face and more contrast between the tail rings.

 In 2020, results of a genetic analysis of red panda samples showed that the red panda populations in the Himalayas and China were separated about 250,000 years ago.
 The researchers suggested that the two subspecies should be treated as distinct species.
-Red pandas in southeastern Tibet and northern Myanmar were found to be part of styani, while those of southern Tibet were of fulgens in the strict sense.
-DNA sequencing of 132 red panda faecal samples collected in Northeast India and China also showed two distinct clusters indicating that the Siang River constitutes the boundary between the Himalayan and Chinese red pandas.
+Red pandas in southeastern Tibet and northern Myanmar were found to be part of A. f. styani, while those of southern Tibet were of A. f. fulgens in the strict sense.
+DNA sequencing of 132 red panda faecal samples collected in Northeast India and China also showed two distinct clusters indicating that the Siang (Brahmaputra) River constitutes the boundary between the Himalayan and Chinese red pandas.
 They probably diverged due to glaciation events on the southern Tibetan Plateau in the Pleistocene.